-Revenues from the fee go to The Anacostia River Clean Up and Protection Fund and have been used to implement a variety of watershed educational, trash capture, stream restoration projects throughout the Anacostia Watershed.
-In addition, these funds are used for the purchase and of reusable bags and distributed to low-income and aging populations throughout the District.
+Revenues from the fee go to The Anacostia River Clean Up and Protection Fund (Bag Fund) and have been used to implement a variety of educational, trash capture, and stream restoration projects throughout the Anacostia Watershed.
+In addition, these funds are used for the purchase and distribution of reusable bags to low-income and elderly populations throughout the District.

 Learn more about the purpose of the Bag Law and its impact on trash in the District’s communities and water bodies.

 The Bag Law took effect on September 23, 2009 and the associated fees for bag usage began on January 1, 2010.
 The final regulations were published in the DC Register on August 13, 2010.
 These regulations clarify how DOEE implements and enforces the requirements of the law.

 Businesses that sell food or alcohol in DC must charge a $.05 bag fee and remit a portion of these fees to the Office of Tax and Revenue.
 The business retains one cent (or two cents if it offers a rebate when customers bring their own bag), and the remaining three or four cents go to The Anacostia River Clean Up and Protection Fund.

 Businesses must remit bag fee collections to the Office of Tax and Revenue on their Sales and Use tax return FR-800 by filing at MyTax.DC.gov.
 Signage explaining the Bag Law is available and it has been translated into multiple additional languages.
 Email Lillian Power at [email protected] or call (202) 768 –0071 if are interested in receiving signage content from DOEE.